Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 sp500 <- getSymbols("SP500",src = "FRED", auto.assign = FALSE)
 ```

-Then, clean the data obtained to make them suitable for the analysis.
+Then, clean the data obtained to make it suitable for the analysis.
+This
-This procedure entails: dropping NA, filtering the series for the proper
+procedure entails: dropping NA, filtering the series for the proper time
-time range, and re-name the value as idx (short for index).
+range, and re-name the value as idx (short for index).

 ``` r
 #drop the NA